Skip to main content

 Common Questions

 A normal grip strength varies by age and sex.
 For men aged 30 to 50, average is around 40 to 50 kilograms (88 to 110 pounds) per hand.
 For women in the same age range, average is around 25 to 35 kilograms (55 to 77 pounds) per hand.
-We aim for above-average, not just average.
+We aim for above average.

 A firm handshake correlates with better overall health and lower mortality.
 It is one of those folk wisdom observations that turns out to be backed by data.
 Population studies link stronger grip to longer life, better cognitive function, and lower frailty risk in older adults.

 Stress balls can help mildly, but they are not the most effective tool.
-Farmers carries (walking with heavy weights), dead hangs (hanging from a pull-up bar), and deadlifts produce much bigger improvements in grip strength because they train the whole muscle chain, not just the forearm.
+Farmers carries (walking with heavy weights), dead hangs (hanging from a pull-up bar), and deadlifts produce much bigger improvements in grip strength because they train the whole muscle chain rather than the forearm alone.

 We test grip strength every 6 to 12 months for most adults, more often when actively training.
 Testing more often does not help because grip changes slowly and depends on day-to-day factors like hydration, sleep, and recent workouts.

 Grip strength matters as much for women as for men.
-Studies show grip strength predicts mortality, fracture risk, and cognitive decline in women, sometimes more strongly than in men.
+In women, grip predicts mortality, fracture risk, and cognitive decline, sometimes more strongly than in men.
 Many of our female patients see meaningful gains within 8 to 12 weeks of starting structured strength work.

 If you have carpal tunnel syndrome (a nerve compression in the wrist that causes pain and tingling), treat that first.
 Pushing through nerve pain can worsen the underlying problem.
 Once the carpal tunnel is managed (through ergonomics, physical therapy, or sometimes surgery), grip work can resume with modifications.

 Yes, grip strength predicts cognitive decline.
-Studies show weaker grip is linked to faster cognitive aging and higher dementia risk.
+Weaker grip is linked to faster cognitive aging and higher dementia risk.
 The connection likely involves shared underlying drivers (brain-muscle communication, inflammation, vascular health).
 Resistance training that improves grip also tends to improve cognition.

 Grip strength typically peaks between ages 30 and 35, stays stable through the 40s and 50s, and declines more rapidly after 60.
 Without resistance training, adults can lose 1% to 2% of grip strength per year after age 50.
 With consistent training, decline can be slowed substantially.